llms.txt: The Missing File for AI Discovery, Attribution, and Authority

 • How to format citations consistently

-llm.txt doesn’t replace other metadata standards—it complements them.
-Where robots.txt tells crawlers where they may go, and sitemap.xml lists what exists, llm.txt tells AI systems what matters.
+llms.txt doesn’t replace other metadata standards—it complements them.
+Where robots.txt tells crawlers where they may go, and sitemap.xml lists what exists, llms.txt tells AI systems what matters.
 When combined with structured data such as schema.org and Open Graph metadata, it creates a multi-layered ecosystem of transparency and attribution readiness.

 Governance, Versioning, and Best Practices

-Like any configuration file, llm.txt benefits from good governance.
+Like any configuration file, llms.txt benefits from good governance.
 Store it in your repository, document its logic, and include a Last-Modified date to make updates transparent.
 Avoid cluttering it with excessive directives or private URLs; its purpose is to clarify—not overwhelm.
-A good rule of thumb: if it doesn’t improve AI comprehension or citation quality, it doesn’t belong in llm.txt.
+A good rule of thumb: if it doesn’t improve AI comprehension or citation quality, it doesn’t belong in llms.txt.

 Best Practices Checklist